 We will progress through this course in Modules.
 A Module includes our lesson videos, assignments and any other materials needed or recommended for that Module's lesson.
 Modules will open automatically at beginning of the Module week.
-Please refer to the syllabus schedule for information regarding Module dates in this course.
+Please refer to the Course Schedule for more information on assignment due dates.
+Assignments will be due by the last day of the week in which they appear.
+Also be aware that some modules may last longer than others.
+These are listed in the Course Schedule.